Resort Culinary Adventures

-Ocean view dining, candlelight dinners, poolside barbecues, deserted island picnics, dining by your private beach - all will become fond memories of your stay at the Meridian Club.
+Ocean view dining, candlelight dinners, poolside barbecues, deserted island picnics, dining by your private beach - all will become fond memories of your stay at the Meridian Club in the Turks & Caicos.

 You can begin your morning with freshly brewed coffee, fresh-baked pastries and breakfast on your screened porch, or join other guests for breakfast at outdoor tables on the pool terrace.
 Later, slide out of the pool for a light buffet lunch.
 For the more adventurous, picnic lunches can be prepared upon request.